totallytavi/DiscordBot_Template/README.md

 The `ephemeral` property is optional and defaults to `false`.
 If set to `true`, the command will only be visible to the user who ran it.

 # Installation
+> [!IMPORTANT]
+> This project is tested with Node 20.19.0.
+Later and earlier versions may work, but are not guaranteed to.
+If you encounter any issues and know how to solve them, please open a pull request.

 To use this project, you must perform the following steps in order.
 1. Clone from GitHub
 ```bash